kneron/ONNX_Convertor/keras-onnx/DevGuide.md

 The `node_list` is a list, which contains the generated nodes.
 The `value_infos` is a list which contains the value informations between nodes.

 After your modification, you should run `refresh_layers.py` which generate a new `layer.py` to apply your changes.

-## Branch usage

-* master: the stable version.
-* dev: the branch based on master for debug usage.
-* new_op: the branch based on master for developing new operators
-* debug: the branch based on new_op for debug usage.